Naval architectural engineering examinations

 - Vossers, G., Behaviour of Ships on Waves.
 The Technical Publishing Company H. Stam.

 Ship types, framing systems, longitudinal strength requirements, classification rules.
 Structural components, hull materials, methods of joining structural parts.
 Hull outfit and fittings with special emphasis on construction process, hull preservation and maintenance.
 Deckhouses and superstructures.
 Ship structural loads, analysis of hull girders (stress and deflection), vertical shear force, bending moment, torsion, midship section and bulkhead configurations.
 Thermal effects on primary stresses and deflections.
-Bending of flat plates, shear lag and stress diffusion.
+Bending and buckling of flat plates and stiffened panels.
+Shear lag and stress diffusion.
 Load carrying capability and structural performance criteria.
 Reliability of structures, ultimate strength.
 Analytical optimization of structures.

 Textbooks (most recent edition is recommended):